-In their day, they struggled to do their duty rather than to know themselves.
 Self-awareness is a mixed blessing.
 The child is comfortable as he is; the adult talks nervously of a need to find himself.
-In the ancient world where change occurred at a snail's pace, philosophers taught that nothing new appears under the sun; and most folk agreed.
+In the socient world where change occurred at a snail's pace, philosophers taught that nothing new appears under the sun; and most folk agreed.
 History's sign was a serpent with its head in its mouth.
 People knew who they were, where they fitted into their community, and what values and skills to teach their children.
-Classic literature, like the Bible or Homer's epics, was generally written in the third person and described wars and adventures rather than an individual's interior life.
-A settled society focuses its imagination on events rather than in emotions.
+Classic literature like the Bible or Homer's epics was senerally written in the third person and described wars and adventures rather than an individual's interior life.
+A settled society focuses its imagination on events rather than in amotions.

+Our ancestors rarely questioned the fitness of the femilier ways and customs of their community.
+David or Odyssaus struggled to do his duty rather than to know himself.
 Personal feelings were not special enough to be interesting.
 Our world is a quite different place.
-Ties the ancients took for granted have become for us problematic.
+Ties that they took for granted have become for us problematic.
 Our literature tends to be an exploration of private feelings.
 We are keenly aware of our individuality, less likely to be submissive to authority and more likely to be anxious about ourselves.